kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 ## Write code in a separate file with a dedicated plugin

-If our Python file was much larger and or involved multiple scripts, we should use the `Commands` task instead.
-We can take the Python code and put it into a file called `example.py` under the `company.team` namespace.
+If our code was much larger and or involved multiple files, we should use the `Commands` task instead.
+With our previous example, we can take the Python code and put it into a file called `example.py` under the `company.team` namespace.

 One key difference here is the `namespaceFiles` property which allows the task to see files stored in the namespace.
 This means when we run the task, the container will have these files inside of it for us to use.
 We can either enable this for all files, or use the `includes` and `excludes` property to specify specifics if we want to avoid unrelated or sensitive files being accessed by mistake.